adityayedetore/LCRNN/README.md

 R. Marvin and T. Linzen.
 2018.
 Targeted Syntactic Evaluation of Language Models.
 Proceedings of EMNLP.

+### Locally Connected Layers

 Our implementation of Locally Connected Layers lives in `LCRNN/word-language-model/`.
+For documentation of the locally connected layers, see `LCRNN/locallyconnectedlayer.ipynb`.

+DETAILED SYNTACTIC EVALUATION:

+We provide the iPython Notebook `ModelEval.ipynb` for ease of evaluation.

+The following is from the original README for this repo, but will be useful for getting this code up and running.

 ## HOW TO USE THIS CODE